Scottish Gaelic literature: Eighteenth century

+Another poet during the same uprising, Iain Ruadh Stiùbhart, the Colonel of the Edinburgh Regiment in the Jacobite Army, also composed well-known poems including "Lament for Lady Macintosh" and "Latha Chuil-Lodair" ("Culloden Day"), "Òran Eile air Latha Chu-Lodair ("Another Song on Culloden Day"), and Urnuigh Iain Ruadh ("John Roy's Prayer").

+According to John Lorne Campbell, Stùibhart's literary and historical importance is increased by the fact that, "He was the only Jacobite leader who was a Gaelic poet.
+His Gaelic verse shows a polish and an elegance not possessed by his contemporaries, and it is much to be regretted that so few of his compositions have survived.
+He does not seem to have possessed the knowledge of writing his mother tongue.
+His two poems on Culloden are of great historical interest, revealing as they do the depth of bitterness that was felt towards the Prince's lieutenant general, Lord George Murray, by a section of the Jacobite leaders."

-Due to the often "arbitrary and malicious violence" inflicted by Hanoverian Redcoats under the command of Lord Albemarle, the aftermath of Culloden is still referred to in the Gàidhealtachd as Bliadhna nan Creach ("The Year of the Pillaging").
+Due to the often "arbitrary and malicious violence" inflicted by Hanoverian Redcoats under the command of the Duke of Cumberland and Lord Albemarle, the aftermath of Culloden is still referred to in the Gàidhealtachd as Bliadhna nan Creach ("The Year of the Pillaging").

-Other Scottish Gaelic poets produced similar laments on the Jacobite defeats of 1715 and 1745.
-Mairghread nighean Lachlainn and Catriona Nic Fhearghais are among the female poets who reflected on the crushing effects of the aftermath of the Jacobite risings.
+Other Scottish Gaelic poets produced laments on the Jacobite defeats of 1715 and 1745.
+Maighread nighean Lachlainn and Catriona Nic Fhearghais are among the female poets who reflected on the crushing effects of the aftermath of the Jacobite risings.
 A consequent sense of desolation pervaded the works of Scottish Gaelic writers such as Dughall Bochanan which mirrored many of the themes of the graveyard poets writing in England.

 For example, Clan MacKay had sided with the House of Hanover during the Jacobite rising of 1745.
 Despite this, the MacKays were included in the repression of Gaelic culture that followed the Battle of Culloden in 1746.
 In Òran Nan Casagan Dubha ("The Song of the Black Cassocks"), Rob Donn MacKay's outraged response to the Dress Act 1746, the Bard denounced the banning of Highland dress and mocked the Lowland garb that was replacing it.
 Rob Donn considered the Dress Act to be so insulting that he urged Clan MacKay to change its allegiance from King George II to Prince Charles Edward Stuart.